lscalese/isc-jwt/README.md

 Set isValid = ##class(dc.auth.jwt.JWTGenerator).isValid(jwt,"MySecretKey",.sc,,.jwtObj)
 ```

-If the token invalid, you can retrieve an error message with the status passed by reference
+If the token is invalid, you can retrieve an error message with the status passed by reference
 ```
 Write $SYSTEM.Status.GetOneErrorText(sc)
 ```